MartiMei/AVDASI-Team-21/README.md

 ## Roadmap

-### Current Version (v11)
+### Current Version (v11.1)
-- Add safety lock for two modes, while keeping each mode isolated(the dependacy and function itself still needs multiple test), the safety lock button supporst color change when status changes.
+- Fixed problem: the previous version(v11) works because of the previous test code setup of toggling safety switch, the code it self still need that toggle, this version solves the probelm

 ### Ideas